Shepparton Tiling FAQ is a series off questions and answers about tiling & waterproofing.

 Efflorescence becomes invisible when the surface is wet, and you can again see the vivid colours.
 But it reappears as soon as the surface is dry once again.
 It appears more prominently on darker coloured paints and tiles.

 To prevent it from appearing it in tiles, you can use a fast drying adhesive and a special low efflorescence grout.
-After tiles are installed, use less water for cleaning.
-Less amount of water should go inside the tiling system, to avoid efflorescence from coming up.
+After installing the tiles, use less water for cleaning.
+Less amount of water must flow inside the tiling system, to avoid efflorescence from coming up.

 Efflorescence can even weaken the walls and can result in loss of structural integrity to the walls.

-Ceramic tiles are made up red or white clay that is fired in a kiln.
-But they are considered inferior to porcelain tiles as they have a higher absorption rate and are less dense.
+Ceramic tiles are red or white clay and fired in a kiln.
+But they are inferior to porcelain tiles as they have a higher absorption rate and are less dense.
 This makes them more prone to chipping, although they are quite famous for indoor household tiling.

-Porcelain tiles are made up of porcelain and some more added minerals, baked at a temperature higher than that of ceramics.
+Porcelain tiles are a mixture of porcelain and some more added minerals, baked at a temperature higher than that of ceramics.
 Usually at 1200 Degree Celsius.
 Porcelain has lower absorption rates and very dense tiles.
 They are great for commercial projects and are very resilient.

 Rectified tiles undergo a cutting process called ‘grinding’.
-This cuts all the tiles to the same size, and thus the joints required are minimum.
+This cuts all the tiles to the same size and requires minimum joints.
 Thus lesser grout appears between the tiles, and the look is much more aesthetically appealing as it appears like one big consistent piece of tile/stone.

-A vitrified tile is made up of clay mixed with silica, quartz, or feldspar.
+A vitrified tile is a mixture of clay mixed with silica, quartz, or feldspar.
 This gives the vitrified tiles a lot of durabilities, and its most important feature is its water resistance.
 It has deficient water absorption.
 Also, they have a glossier look.